-Views of a local who has been in the hospitality side of the wine biz full- or part-time for over 20 years.
+Views of a local who has been in the hospitality side of the wine biz full- or part-time for about three decades.
 Maybe more importantly, an avid consumer of the local wines for over 30 years.
 Mostly general comments on the California wine business because that's what I know.

 Sometimes there's nothing like a good Sonoma Whine!
 If you don't take my comments too seriously then neither will I. After all, it's only wine.

 First, I have never been a wine judge.
 I have taken a wine judging class at the local college, talked to judges, attended or worked at wine events that are judged.
 So I'm not an insider, but then I don't have anything to defend either.

 Looking at a wine's medals is one way to decide to buy, but what does a medal actually mean?

 First, a winery has to actually enter their wine in a judging.
 Sometimes the wine is picked by the event rather than the winery volunteering the wines, but most likely it's the winery deciding what wines to enter in what events.
 So a wine may get entered into lots of events, a few, or none.
 A wine that's available only at the winery and not sold retail or a wine that easily sells out every year is unlikely to be entered as the purpose of the judgings is to win medals and sell wine!

 If you have the time and desire there are some things to investigate about individual medals giving at a competition.

 1. How many wines were entered and how many received medals.
 If 80% of the wines got something then what's the point?
 Actually, the point is marketing.
 A winery is more likely to enter if they are likely to get a medal.